andmagom/lab-sonarqube/workshop/content/workshop-overview.md

-This workshop will let you analyze your reposities through SonarQube, which is an open source product for continuous inspection of code quality.
+This workshop will let you analyze your repositories through SonarQube, which is an open source product for continuous inspection of code quality.
 [SonarQube](https://www.sonarqube.org/)